sandermangel/magento-dummy-installers/README.md

 Although well tested on several production projects please be careful that this is still in BETA.

+For the category importer tree file make sure the Root category already exists and the names in Magento and the file match

 Author:
 - Sander Mangel <sander@sandermangel.nl>